zhukunqian/unity_navmesh_for_java/README.md

 		System.out.println("load navmesh failed");
 	}

-then use got meshId,use it to find paths:
+then use meshId to find paths by find() method.

 	/*
 	* x1,y1,z1 start position